Lightweight. A perfect fit for Android devices

 Japan, Tokyo ping went up by 1577.78% download time decreased-7.18%, upload by -44.13%

 Astrill offers even faster speeds… at a cost.

-Purchasing the VIP add-on, at $10/month, grants you prioritized access on the servers, ensuring you speeds never dip, as well as reducing latency over long distances.
+Purchasing the VIP add-on, at $10/month, grants you prioritized access on the servers, ensuring your speeds never dip, as well as reducing the latency over long distances.

 Certain countries are barred from using Astrill VPN’s services;